Unbelievable (short story collection): "The Gumleaf War"

 A boy gets his nose stretched in an accident and is sent to his grandfather's house in the country to take his mind off it.
 However, his grandfather is embroiled in a decades-long feud with another old man, as they are able to transfer illnesses to each other by blowing into magic gumleaves.
 Later a bushfire burns the tree which had produced the magic leaves.
 The boy blows the last leaf and his stretched nose is gone.

 This story was later adapted as an episode of Round The Twist.

 "Birdscrap"

-Twin girls walk to an old house where their late father has hidden rubies.
+Twin girls Tracy and Gemma walk to an old house where their late father has hidden rubies.
 Along the way, they are attacked by seagulls.
 Was later adapted as an episode of Round The Twist, one of two adaptions to be combined into a whole episode.

 "Snookle"

 A boy finds a milk bottle with a pair of eyes inside.
 The trapped creature (who the boy calls Snookle) is freed by the boy and becomes his servant – however, the boy soon discovers that his new servant helps him far too much, before giving the creature to an old lady who needs a lot of help.